Modadugu Vijay Gupta

 I owe gratitude to a great number of people – the farming community, NGOs, scientists, planners and administrators in different countries where I worked without whose assistance and cooperation it would not have been possible for me to do what I have done.
 I would be failing in my responsibilities as a husband and father if I do not acknowledge the sacrifices my wife and children have made over the years to enable me to continue my work while living and working in remote areas of least developed and war torn countries in spite of threats to our lives.

 The world has made tremendous progress technologically in the last few decades, whether it is in industrial revolution, information technology, rocket technology, space science or agriculture.
-However, we failed to provide sufficient food to people in this world, because of which we see so much hunger and poverty around the world which is leading to civil strife and food riots.
+However, we failed to provide sufficient food to people in this world; because of which we see so much hunger and poverty around the world which is leading to civil strife and food riots.
 One in three people globally suffer from hidden hunger or micronutrient deficiencies, especially women and children.
 We have been talking of eliminating hunger and poverty for quite some time, but we have a long way to go to reach our goal.
 In spite of increased production of food, hunger has remained as a persistent problem for too many of the world’s poor.
-Rampant hunger and poverty is leading to deterioration in democratic institutions and increase in incidence of demonstrations, riots and civil conflicts.
+Rampant hunger and poverty is leading to a deterioration in democratic institutions and an increase in the incidence of demonstrations, riots and civil conflicts.
 Personally I have witnessed what hunger means while working in war ravaged countries.
-Even in middle income countries despite being more affluent, are still home to majority of world’s hungry people.
-We cannot expect peace and tranquillity in a world that continues to suffer from hunger and poverty.
+Even middle-income countries, despite being more affluent, are still home to majority of world’s hungry people.
+We cannot expect peace and tranquility in a world that continues to suffer from hunger and poverty.
 If appropriate action is not taken, prolonged hunger and undernutrition can have developmental and economic damage for a number of years to come.

-This award gives me the added energy to pursue my lifetime goals of contributing for a peaceful society through alleviation of hunger and poverty.
+This award gives me the added energy to pursue my lifetime goals of contributing toward a peaceful society through alleviation of hunger and poverty.